 We have registered with the Texas State Board of Accountancy (Registration no. 600) to meet the requirements of the continuing professional education rules covering maintenance of attendance records, retention of program outlines, qualifications of instructors, program content, physical facilities, and length of class hours.
 This registration agreement does not constitute an endorsement by the Board as to the quality of the program or its contribution to the licensee's professional competence.

 Rice University is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
-State boards of accountancy have final authority to accept individual courses for CPE credit.
+State boards of accountancy have the final authority to accept individual courses for CPE credit.
 Complaints regarding registered sponsors may be addressed to the National Registry of CPE Sponsors through its website learningmarket.org.

 Careers